Skip to main content

 Continuation Standards

-Students must maintain a cumulative grade point average (GPA) of 2.70 to remain in good standing.
+Students must maintain a cumulative grade point average (GPA) of 3.00 and meet grade and term GPA requirements as outlined in the AT Program Handbook to remain in good standing.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.